Asim Thahit Abdullah al Khalaqi: Transfer to Kazakhstan

-On December 31, 2014, Asim Thahit Abdullah al Khalaqi, and four other men, were transferred to Kazakhstan.
+On December 31, 2014, Khalaqi and four other men formerly detained at Guantanamo were transferred to Kazakhstan.

 Fox News pointed out to readers that al Khalaqi, and the other men, were the first individuals to be transferred to Kazakhstan.

-Fellow Yemenis, Muhammad Ali Husayn Khanayna and Sabri Mohammad al Qurashi and Tunisians Adel Al-Hakeemy, and Abdullah Bin Ali Al Lufti, were also transferred.
+Fellow Yemenis (Muhammad Ali Husayn Khanayna and Sabri Mohammad al Qurashi), and Tunisians Adel Al-Hakeemy and Lotfi Bin Ali, were also transferred.
 Fox News noted that his 2007 JTF-GTMO assessment characterized him as a "medium risk".
 Reuters pointed out that the 2009 reviews by the Joint Review Task Force had reclassified all five men as "low risk".

 National Public Radio pointed out that all the agencies with representatives on the Joint Review Task Force had unanimously agreed to release the five men.

-Matt Spetalnick, of Reuters, noted that al Khalaqi had denied claims from John Walker Lindh, "the American Taliban", that he had fought with al Qaeda.
+Matt Spetalnick, of Reuters, noted that Khalaqi had denied claims from John Walker Lindh, "the American Taliban", that he had fought with al Qaeda.

 Vice News described the men as only nominally being free.

-Abdullah Bin Ali al-Lutfi, who was released to Kazakhstan at the same time as al-Khalaqi, and had been in regular contact with him via Skype, told Vice News that Kazakhstan security officials regularly inspected the former captives' living quarters, initially doing so almost every day:
+Lotfi Bin Ali, who was released to Kazakhstan at the same time as al-Khalaqi, and had been in regular contact with him via Skype, told Vice News that Kazakhstan security officials regularly inspected the former captives' living quarters, initially doing so almost every day:

 Vice News reported that "In cooperation with the Kazakh government, the local chapter of the ICRC is charged with the care of the former detainees, and provides healthcare, food stipends, language classes, and transport."